Plumber in Charlotte NC, Plumbers you can trust!

 Testing a Toilet for Leaks

-Inspect the tank's water lever to make sure water isn't overflowing from the overflow pipe. (the overflow pipe is located in the center of the tank and connected to a small piece of tubing).
+Inspect the tank's water lever to make sure water isn't overflowing from the overflow pipe. (the overflow pipe is located in the center of the tank connected to a small piece of tubing).

 • Put a few drops of food coloring in the tank to test the flush valve mechanism.